At Jamf, we practice what we preach.

 Can we undertake our own security testing?

 Security testing on your own systems and networks is permitted within the terms of the End User License and Service Agreement (EULSA).
-For Jamf Cloud, our service provider requires prior written authorization before conducting any penetration testing or vulnerability assessments:

 Have questions that we didn't cover?
 Please don't hesitate to reach out to us and talk security.